Christian views on alcohol: Temperance movement

 The legislative and social effects resulting from the temperance movement peaked in the early 20th century and began to decline afterward.
 The effects on church practice were primarily a phenomenon in American Protestantism and to a lesser extent in the British Isles, the Nordic countries, and a few other places.
 The practice of the Protestant churches were slower to revert, and some bodies, though now rejecting their formerly prohibitionist platform, still retain vestiges of it such as using grape juice alone or beside wine in the Lord's Supper.

 Current views

 Today, the views on alcohol in Christianity can be divided into moderationism, abstentionism, and prohibitionism.
 Abstentionists and prohibitionists are sometimes lumped together as "teetotalers", sharing some similar arguments.
 However, prohibitionists abstain from alcohol as a matter of law (that is, they believe God requires abstinence in all ordinary circumstances), while abstentionists abstain as a matter of prudence (that is, they believe total abstinence is the wisest and most loving way to live in the present circumstances).

 Some groups of Christians fall entirely or virtually entirely into one of these categories, while others are divided between them.
 Fifty-two percent of Evangelical leaders around the world say drinking alcohol is incompatible with being a good Evangelical.
 Even now, nominally "Christian" countries still have 42% who say it is incompatible.

+The Woman's Christian Temperance Union is an ecumenical Christian organization with members from various denominational backgrounds that work together to promote teetotalism.
+Within the Catholic Church, the Pioneer Total Abstinence Association is a teetotal temperance organization that requires of its members complete abstinence from alcoholic drink as an expression of devotion to the Sacred Heart of Jesus.